Faculty & Staff: Nikki Logan

 Nikki Logan has taught in the UW-Stevens Point School of Education since 2013.
 Prior to teaching at UWSP, Nikki was a Spanish bilingual special education teacher for the Green Bay Area Public School District and a special education teacher for the Milwaukee Public School District.
 She also was an adjunct instructor at Northeast Wisconsin Technical College; teaching classes for English language learners.

-- ABD, Urban Education: Exceptional Education, University of Wisconsin-Milwaukee, anticipated Ph.D. conferral date December 2014
+- Ph.D.
+Urban Education: Exceptional Education, University of Wisconsin-Milwaukee, 2015

 - Dissertation: "Ways in Which Teachers Structure Reading Instruction for Bilingual Students with Disabilities: A Case Study Analysis"